amir-rs/Machine-Learning-and-Deep-Learning/Lock-Unlock-Laptop-PC-Screen-Using-Face-Recognition-master/readme.md

-# Lock-Unlock Screen Using Face Recognition
+# Lock-Unlock Apps Using Face Recognition

 This project allows you to automatically lock or unlock your laptop/PC screen based on face recognition.
 Using a webcam, the system detects your face and performs the desired action (lock/unlock) using a trained YOLO model.

 ## Features

 - **Real-time Face Detection**: Uses YOLO for accurate and fast face recognition.
-- **Screen Lock/Unlock**: Automatically locks or unlocks the screen based on the detected face.
+- **Apps Lock/Unlock**: Automatically locks or unlocks the apps based on the detected face.

 ## Installation